Ralph Sadler: Mary, Queen of Scots

 When Mary, Queen of Scots, fled to England in 1568 after the battle of Langside, Sadler was unwillingly appointed to meet with the Scottish commissioners regarding that problem.
+In November 1569, Sadler and Baron Hunsdon went to York, to join the Earl of Sussex and respond to the Rising of the North.
+The rebel leaders fled to Scotland.
+Sadler managed a spy Robert Constable who visited the fugitives in January 1570 and tried to persuade them to return to England.

 Sadler was keeper of Mary, Queen of Scots, at Sheffield in 1572 during the absence of the Earl of Shrewsbury at court.
-He was sent to arrest the Duke of Norfolk in Scotland in 1572 following the Rising of the North.
+He was sent to arrest the Duke of Norfolk in Scotland in 1572.

 Sadler was again reluctantly appointed gaoler of Mary, Queen of Scots, from the summer 1584 to spring 1585, when she was housed at Wingfield Manor and Tutbury Castle.
 Mary's secretary Gilbert Curle, devised a code that seemed to include Sadler as the "carrier" and his assistant John Somers as the "carrier's man".
 An intercepted letter appeared to compromise Somers, and Sadler vouched for his loyalty to Francis Walsingham.

 During Mary's time with Sadler, Elizabeth was nervous about Mary's plans against her.
 Sadler reported that the guards at Sheffield and Wingfield carried swords and daggers, pistols, halberds and partisans.
 He was instructed to restrict Mary's freedom.
 Walsingham chid Sadler and Somers for letting Mary ride from Tutbury to go "hawkyng" and for giving her "more lybertye now then at any tyme when she was in the E of Shrewsbury chardge".

 According to Andrea Clarke, there was "a tangible, palpable sense of heightened levels of fear among Elizabeth's government and ministers about her safety in the midst of the danger posed by Mary Queen of Scots, who for many Catholics was a figurehead".
 Sadler was required to post guards round the castle and to search the grounds "once or twice a moneth".
 After the Babington Plot, Sadler was on the council that sentenced Mary to death.